finversetech/sdk-go/README.md

 	customerAccessToken := customerTokenResp.AccessToken
 ```

-### Obtain Link token and linkUrl for initiate Finverse Link
+### 2. Link new institution: Obtain Link Token and Link URL to launch Finverse Link UI
 ```go
 	// generate a link token
 	userId := "someUserId"     // reference back to your system userId, finverse does not use this